Tencent/HunyuanDiT/README.md

 > [**DialogGen: Multi-modal Interactive Dialogue System for Multi-turn Text-to-Image Generation**](https://arxiv.org/abs/2403.08857) <br>

 ## 🔥🔥🔥 News!!
+* Jul 15, 2024: :tada: Update ComfyUI to support standardized workflows and compatibility with weights from t2i module and Lora training for versions 1.1/1.2, as well as those trained by Kohya or the official script.
+See [ComfyUI](./comfyui-hydit) for details.
 * Jul 08, 2024: :tada: HYDiT-v1.2 version is released.
 Please check [HunyuanDiT-v1.2](https://huggingface.co/Tencent-Hunyuan/HunyuanDiT-v1.2) and [Distillation-v1.2](https://huggingface.co/Tencent-Hunyuan/Distillation-v1.2) for more details.
 * Jul 03, 2024: :tada: Kohya-hydit version now available for v1.1 and v1.2 models, with GUI for inference.
 Official Kohya version is under review.
 See [kohya](./kohya_ss-hydit) for details.
 * Jun 27, 2024: :art: Hunyuan-Captioner is released, providing fine-grained caption for training data.
 See [mllm](./mllm) for details.